jinxixiang/color_controlnet/README.md

 ## Results

-The first cell is sketch condition.
-The second cell is a color condition (black means no condition).
-The last four cells are four pictures generated with different seeds.
+The first cell pertains to the sketch condition, while the subsequent cell represents the rectangular palette condition.
+The third cell corresponds to the SAM palette.
+The final four cells showcase four distinct images that were generated using varying seeds.

 ![100226234_p0](./assets/100226234_p0.png)